 We found enormous interest in AI in the energy industry, but every company was dealing with the same hurdle: the data.
 Some companies had too little data, some companies didn’t have clean data, some companies have a lot of data but not in any single location.

-We’ve developed a blockchain-based application, called Trusted Analytics Chain (TAC).
-TAC (patent pending) is the bridge that securely connects power company data, distributed across many locations, to potential AI solutions and provides:
+TAC™, with over 10 patents pending, is the bridge that securely connects confidential data, distributed across many locations, to potential AI solutions and provides:

-TAC delivers the algorithm to the data, so that data always remains secure and on premise.
+TAC™ delivers the algorithm to the data, so that data always remains secure and on premise or on a utilities’ VPC.

-TAC virtually aggregates company-wide data across any location and allows multiple energy companies to pool their data (anonymously) for more rigorous analysis.
+TAC™ virtually aggregates data across locations and allows multiple organizations to pool their data anonymously for more rigorous analysis.
+Data types include equipment inspection, maintenance, meter, AMI, SCADA, billing, cost, and outage.

 We’re the one-two punch of the industry.